-Regulation (EU) No 1169/2011 provides general definitions of processing aids and food additives.
-Article 20 states that certain food additives or food enzymes used as processing aids do not need to be included in the list of ingredients.

-However, when applied to wine production, further guidance and legal certainty are necessary to harmonise the interpretation of the concept of wine processing aids.
+Regulation (EU) No 1169/2011 states that certain food additives or food enzymes used as processing aids do not need to be included in the list of ingredients.
+When applied to wine production, further guidance and legal certainty are necessary to harmonise the interpretation of the concept of wine processing aids.